A man furiously scratches his back in front of the glow of the television.

-Every evening I return home from work I know exactly how my evening will go.
-I come through the door at around 7 pm, take my coat off, kick my shoes off, cuss at the brown envelopes on the mat and go for a wee.
-Then I get into my trackie bottoms.
+Every evening I return home from work, I know exactly how my evening will go.
+I come through the door at around 7 pm, take my coat off, kick my shoes off, cuss at the brown envelopes on the mat, and settle in for the night.

 Let the itching games begin...

 Then, like clockwork, the scratching begins.
-I sit in front of the tv and subconsciously, start itching the backs of my knees until I break the skin and they bleed.
-Then I move onto my arms and wrists.
+I sit in front of the TV and subconsciously start scratching the backs of my knees until I break the skin and they bleed.
+Then I move on to my arms and wrists.
 From there to my neck, face, and eyes.

-I’ve tried a million times to break the cycle but it always gets the better of me.
+I’ve tried a million times to break the cycle, but it always gets the better of me.
 Why does this happen every night?
 I’m not totally sure.
 But it does happen every night.
 Without fail.
-I feel like the character Bill Murray portrays in the 1993 film, Groundhog Day.
+I feel like the character Bill Murray portrays in the 1993 film Groundhog Day.
 It’s an absolute fu*king nightmare!
 I feel like smashing my head through the wall.
-It’s a combination of feelings; utter frustration, total relief, exhaustingly painful, and immense boredom.
+It’s a combination of feelings: utter frustration, total relief, exhausting pain, and immense boredom.

 One of the reasons why the scratch cycle might happen is that I spend the whole day holding back - trying to control my itching.
-Sometimes I’m successful at doing this.
-Other times not so successful.
+Sometimes I’m successful.
+Other times, not so successful.
 So, by the end of the day, it’s like I’ve been tortured all day by being tied up unable to scratch the itch.
 Then when I get home it’s like I’ve been untied and I go completely nuts!

 Another potential reason why this might happen every night is that it could be a build-up of stress.
 I don’t feel stressed at work but just because you don’t feel it doesn’t necessarily mean it isn’t there.
 I teach people to drive in a very busy area.
 It’s a job that can be mentally draining especially if you’re teaching someone parallel parking for the nine-hundredth and seventy-sixth time that day.
 I don’t sound very patient, do I?
 I am patient, I really am, but I have this impatient voice in my head that occasionally lets it rip!